Palatnik Lab

 Introduction

-Dr. Palatnik is Board Certified in Obstetrics and Gynecology and Maternal-Fetal Medicine.
-She received her Doctor of Medicine and Master of Public Health degrees from Sackler School of Medicine, Tel Aviv University, Israel.
-She completed residency in Obstetrics and Gynecology at the Medical College of Wisconsin and fellowship in Maternal-Fetal Medicine at Northwestern University.
-Dr. Palatnik is a clinician-scientist and is the Patrick J. and Margaret G. McMahon Endowed Chair, Vice Chair of Research and an Associate Professor in Obstetrics and Gynecology.
-She is a member of the Cardiovascular Center (CVC) at the Medical College of Wisconsin and a member of Center for Advancing Population Science.
-Dr. Palatnik’s research focuses on reducing health disparities in preeclampsia and gestational diabetes and improving health outcomes for birthing people during and after pregnancy.
+Dr. Palatnik is board certified in Obstetrics and Gynecology and Maternal-Fetal Medicine.
+She received her Doctor of Medicine and Master of Public Health degrees from the Sackler School of Medicine at Tel Aviv University in Israel.
+She completed her residency in Obstetrics and Gynecology at the Medical College of Wisconsin and her fellowship in Maternal-Fetal Medicine at Northwestern University.
+She is a member of the Cardiovascular Center and the Center for Advancing Population Science at MCW.

 Team